 5. Don’t forget the applicant summary

 The USPTO requires a written record of all actions taken during the course of patent prosecution, and examiner interviews are no different.
 Before an interview ends, an applicant may find it useful to clarify with an examiner, who will also have to file a written report, what those reports should contain.
 Comments included in the summary should be tailored to succinctly note arguments made by the patent applicant, agreements established between the examiner and applicant, and any further points of disagreement on certain claims.
 Detailed notes and reporting will also help the applicant as they move forward improving their patent.
 Start your report as soon as possible after your meeting; if you wait weeks, you may forget important information.

-Our own LexisNexis PatentAdvisor tools give applicants the ability to research an examiner’s record in any technology center.
+The LexisNexis PatentAdvisor® patent analysis platform tools give applicants the ability to research an examiner’s record in any technology center.
 PatentAdvisor also allows you to view and monitor all steps of the patent process and provides status updates.

 Make sure that you’re prepared with the information you need to have the most productive examiner interview possible.

 Now, more than ever, it is imperative to ensure that you are obtaining the highest-quality patents in the most efficient manner.
 Watch the on-demand webinar Trends in Patent Prosecution: Don’t Get Left Behind to learn more.

 PatentAdvisor provides patent analysis tools for successful patent prosecution.

 Use PatentAdvisor ETA to anticipate examiner behavior for better prosecution outcomes.

 Need more predictability in the patent prosecution process?